-[Editor’s Note: The below piece was originally published on March 27, 2020.
-It has been expanded from the 50 greatest TV comedies of all time to the 56 greatest as of May 12, 2021.]
+[Editor’s note: The below article was originally published on March 27, 2020.
+It has been expanded from the 50 greatest TV comedies of all time to the 65 greatest as of April 21, 2022.]

 Comedy rules are made to be broken.
 If all laughter comes from some great psychological misdirect, then it follows that the funniest series are the ones that continue to take the unexpected routes.

 But sometimes a comedy is memorable because of the rules that it inadvertently puts in place.
 Some foundational TV series have endured not because they were ratings or cultural juggernauts in their time, but because their spiritual descendants dotted programming lineups years — maybe even decades — after their cameras stopped rolling.
 As in other realms of entertainment, the TV comedies that endure and that are worth revisiting manage to speak to something brewing in their day and the audiences watching generations after.
 Sometimes it’s a matter of seeing how much the idea of good governance has changed since some starry-eyed optimists in Indiana closed up shop just a few years ago.
 Other times, it’s recognizing how a quartet of thankful friends in Miami are still providing comfort for viewers the same age as their great-grandchildren.

 Of course, the platonic ideal of a TV comedy has changed over that time, too.
 The three-jokes-per-page maxim became gospel…and then was summarily tossed out the window as shows found more ways to be cathartic than a parade of laughs.
 There are the clever shows, the witty and the dry, the outrageous and the provocative, the ones that lean on your knowledge of all those others while delivering references with a wink and a nod.